5t3ph/moderncss-dot-dev/src/posts/announcing-style-stage-a-community-css-showcase.md

 date: 2020-07-10
 ---

-> _This special Modern CSS Solutions episode is about a new project that will give you a chance to flex your CSS skills_.

 Dear CSS community:

 I invite you to participate in a new project where you have the opportunity to challenge both your CSS and web design skills while learning in public.